Unsecured Nomura-backed loan, missing CEO add red flags to China lending

 The company's predicament comes as investors question the corporate governance of other foreign-listed Chinese firms.

-A $175 million syndicated loan to Nasdaq-listed 21Vianet Group Inc, for instance, has been "put on hold" because Trinity Research Group has twice challenged the credibility of 21Vianet's financial position.
+A $175 million syndicated loan to Nasdaq-listed 21Vianet Group Inc (VNET.O), for instance, has been "put on hold" because Trinity Research Group has twice challenged the credibility of 21Vianet's financial position.
 The internet data centre services provider rejects the allegations.
+[ID:nWNAB04R0G]

 "Smaller companies are less likely to have reliable financial statements.
 They're also more likely to borrow from shadow banking," said Christine Kuo, senior credit officer at Moody's Investors Services.
 "In addition, their businesses are generally more vulnerable during sector downturns."